Skip to Content

 Which vegetables tolerate partial shade conditions?

-You’ll find success with leafy greens like lettuce, spinach, kale, and arugula thriving in partial shade conditions.
+Leafy greens like lettuce, spinach, and kale thrive in partial shade.

 Conclusion